bklevence/jcorp-nomad/README.md

 ## Credits

-Developed by **Jackson Studner (Jcorp)**.
+Developed by **Jackson Studner (Jcorp Tech)**.
-Inspired by open-source offline projects like Backcountry Beacon and Gams Offline.
+Inspired by open-source offline projects like Backcountry Beacon.

 If you build, remix, or improve this project, please consider submitting a pull request or tagging the project.